Javaid I. Sheikh, MD, MBA

 Professor and Dean, Weill Cornell Medicine - Qatar

-During his tenure at WCM-Q, Dean Sheikh has led the conceptualization and implementation of comprehensive programs to advance health promotion and disease prevention for the general population of Qatar by cultivating healthy behaviors in school age children, and by designing and conducting population-based, longitudinal studies to assess the efficacy of these interventions.
+To support the ongoing professional development of healthcare practitioners, Dean Sheikh established a Division of Continuing Professional Development at WCM-Q that recently became the first such program in the region to be accredited by the US Accreditation Council for Continuing Medical Education (ACCME), a very important step in maintaining world-class physician performance and delivery of high quality medical care.
+During the last few years, Dean Sheikh has also led the conceptualization and implementation of comprehensive programs to advance health promotion and disease prevention for the general population of Qatar by cultivating healthy behaviors in school age children, and by designing and conducting population-based, longitudinal studies to assess the efficacy of these interventions.

 Dean Sheikh also co-founded ‘Innovations in Global Health Professions Education’ (IGHPE), a globally connected platform consisting of an open access journal, as well as blogs and social media, for profiling conceptual and technological innovations in health professions education.In addition to organizing annual international conferences on innovations in health professions education, IGHPE convenes regional workshops to promote such innovations.